Life Beyond the Studio

 The MIAD Café is open Monday through Friday for breakfast and lunch, and into the evening for snacks.
 Students can choose from sandwiches, salads and a daily hot meal special.
-The newly designed Om Nom Café is a place for students to hang out, do homework and grab a bite to eat.
-Meals average $5-$6.
-Full menu and details are available at the MIAD Café website.
+Learn more about the MIAD Café.

-Students may purchase a meal plan in advance for the MIAD Café.
+Students living in TWO50TWO residence hall are automatically enrolled in a meal plan.
+Students may add funds to their student account for meals.
 This eliminates the need to worry about brining a lunch or carrying cash every day.
 A student’s ID will be loaded with meal plan funds, and can be used for purchases in the cafe only.
 A continuing balance is maintained in the food service database.
 Students can ask cashiers at any time for their remaining card balance.

 Note: Funds remaining on the meal card at the end of the Fall Semester can be carried over to the Spring Semester.
 However, funds remaining at the end of the Spring Semester are forfeited.
 Meal plans are not available during the summer.